Workshop Information

 Objectives:

-- The fundamental practices that drive innovation in the eLearning space.
+• Learn about the fundamental practices that drive innovation in the eLearning space

-- How to apply a Systems Thinking approach to your innovation efforts.
+• How to apply a Systems Thinking approach to your innovation effort

-- The roles played by creativity and innovation and how to harness each one to drive meaningful change.
+• Learn about the roles played by creativity and innovation and how to harness each one to drive meaningful change

 Audience: Intermediate